brevzin/cpp_proposals/2996_reflection/reflection.md

 * a type,
 * a class member,
 * a bit-field,
-* a class template, function template, variable template, alias template, or concept,
+* a primary class template, function template, primary variable template, alias template, or concept,
 * a namespace,
 * an alias of a type or namespace,
 * a base class specifier, or